brentp/bigwig-nim/README.md

 ## Command Line

-bigwig-nim includes a command-line tool distributed as a static binary.
+bigwig-nim includes a command-line tool distributed as a static binary [here](https://github.com/brentp/bigwig-nim/releases/latest).
 It supports converting bed to bigwig and bigwig to bed and extracting stats (mean, coverage, etc) for regions in a bigwig.

 There are other tools to do this, including [kentTools](https://hgwdev.gi.ucsc.edu/~kent/src/) which has a more restrictive license and does not supported (b)gzipped input and [bwtools](https://github.com/CRG-Barcelona/bwtool) which seems to provide similar functionality (but I am not able to build it).